robertotejero/NMR-Structure-Calculation-using-CYANA-and-ASDP/README.md

 In CYANA, residue dipolar coupling constraints are specified in a .rdc file.
 Here is the exact [RDC restraint file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/911.rdc).
 4. Chemical Shift Lists
 In CYANA, chemical shift list files are specified in .prot file.
 Here is the exact [PROT file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/noec.prot).
 One case is that you have file in BMRB format, then you need to convert it into PROT format.
+5. Sequence
+It is the sequence file which contain the sequence information of target protein.
+Here is the exact [sequence file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/rdc.seq)
+##### Script files
+1.